abgruszecki/dotfiles/rdot/.local/share/rdot/README.md

 (consider using GNU stow).

 There's a local and a remote repo.
-(For simplicity, you must keep them both in your home directory, and name them the same.)
+(KISS: you must keep them both in the home, and not rename the repo directory.)
 Locally you have the master branch checked out.
 On the remote you have a special `dev` branch, which should always be ahead of the remote copy of the master branch.